Sezei/RedefineA5/Documentation/Commands.md

 `UserCooldown` -> User Cooldown.
 This is a number, and is set to 0 by default.
 This is the delay between the command being used by the same user.
 This is useful for commands that can be abused, such as `!kick`, `!ban`, etc.

 `Color` -> Custom Color3 value for when using the Commandbar.
 This is a Color3 value, and is set to nil by default.
 This does not provide any use, but can help make your command stand out when using the Commandbar.

+`Destructive` -> Is the command destructive?
+This is a boolean value, and is set to false by default.
+This is used to warn the user before executing the command, and is useful for commands that can cause issues in the game, and might, inadvertedly, cause the game to sequence break if one exists.

 `Dependencies` -> Dependencies are env variables that are required to be present for the command to run.
 This is a table of strings, and is set to an empty table by default.
 Example; `{"GetLevel"}` will require the env variable `GetLevel` (env.GetLevel) to be present for the command to run.
 This is useful for when you want to make a command that requires a specific env variable to be present, such as `GetLevel`, `GetRank`, etc.